 The first race to receive the honour was the 1923 Italian Grand Prix at Monza.
 In subsequent years, the French and Belgian Grands Prix were also selected.
 After World War II, the tradition returned under the FIA banner, with events such as the Belgian and Monaco Grands Prix occasionally carrying the European title.

-During this period, winners of the European Grand Prix were also winners of the Italian, French, Belgian or British Grands Prix in those respective seasons.
+During this period, winners of the European Grand Prix were also winners of the Italian, French, Belgian or British Grand Prix in those respective seasons.
 Notably, the title was attached to the 1977 British Grand Prix at Silverstone, the final time it was used purely as an honorary designation.

 Among the circuits most frequently associated with the title were Autodromo Nazionale Monza, Circuit de Spa-Francorchamps, Silverstone Circuit, and Circuit de Monaco.